Klingebeil/homepage/wiki/Better Work/07-internal-coms-tools.md

 *Automattic*, the company behind Wordpress is an interesting case study.
 It employs 1.700 people across multiple continents and time-zones sind 2005 and [has an interesting work culture][3].

-1. **Asynchronous** — there are no meetings or powerpoint presentation.
+1. **Asynchronous** — there are no meetings, e-mail or powerpoint presentation.
 Everything happens via *written* communication.
 2. **Transparency** — This written communication is (with exceptions) open for every employee to read, comment and share internally.

 To accomplish this the company uses a [custom version of Wordpress called P2][4] as an internal forum/intranet/task-managment/documentation-tool.